Is Your Dog Giving You the Stink Eye?

 Aggression exhibited by a fully mature dog with no warning is often provoked by pain.
 I remember two cases in which dogs really did bite out of the blue.
 One was a dog with a serious injury to his tooth, and the other involved a dog who suddenly began to attack the household’s other dog, who he had happily lived and played with for years; it turned out that he had an undiagnosed back injury.
 In both cases, the dogs acted aggressively to prevent themselves from being touched in ways that would cause them to experience more pain.

 Another uncommon scenario is the dog who “misses” when they try to bite.
 Yes, people can sometimes move fast enough as a dog is lunging at them.
 The thing is, though, dogs’ reaction times are many times faster than humans’.
 When dogs choose to bite, bite they do.
 I’m sure there are examples of dogs who do actually flat-out miss, but it is far less common than many people think.
 So, chances are that if it looks like a dog tried to bite you and missed, it wasn’t because you were fast enough to avoid their teeth.
 It was probably just a warning.
 If they wanted to bite you, they would.

-Step one: Never bend over a dog or put your face close to theirs.
+Step one: Never put your face close to theirs.

 A viral video gives new meaning to being on the fence.